Members of the Elijah Board of World Religious Leaders

 Lennart K. Koskinen is Bishop of Visby and the Church of Sweden overseas.
 A student of eastern and western philosophy, Sanskrit and Greek, he received his PhD in theology in 1980, and has served as lecturer in philosophy of religion.
 He has served as Dean of the Cathedral of Stockholm and assistant to the Bishop of Stockholm, where he was responsible for social-ethical questions, contacts with civil society and international dialogue.
 He represented Archbishop K.G.
 Hammar at the First Meeting of the Board of World Religious Leaders.

-His Eminence Metropolitan Nikitas Lulias, USA
+Metropolitan Nikitas Lulias, UK

-His Eminence Metropolitan Nikitas (Lulias) of Dardanellia was the inaugural Metropolitan of Hong Kong and Southeast Asia and is now serving as Director of the Patriarch Athenagoras Orthodox Institute.
+Metropolitan Nikitas (Lulias) of Dardanellia was the inaugural Metropolitan of Hong Kong and Southeast Asia and is now serving as Director of the Patriarch Athenagoras Orthodox Institute.
 Metropolitan Nikitas Lulias is the permanent representative of Patriarch Bartholomew to the Elijah Board of World Religious Leaders.

-The Very Reverend June Osborne, England
+Bishop June Osborne, England

 Cardinal Christoph Schönborn, Austria